 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-1. Use A Suede Brush To Clean Dirt And Scuff Marks
+Step 1: Use a Suede Brush to Clean Dirt and Scuff Marks

 This is where the big guns come in, to get rid of the stubborn, OMG-I’m-gonna-rip-my-hair-out-because-this-stain-isn’t-coming-off marks.
 You can use a suede eraser or even any ordinary eraser on the affected area with back and forth movements.

 If even the eraser trick doesn’t work, sandpaper or Mr. Clean Magic eraser can also come to the rescue in such extreme cases.
 Make sure to stuff newspapers into your shoes before rubbing these things on them.

 Step 3: Treating with Vinegar or Rubbing Alcohol